SurveyGizmo and PDRIB Power Ground-Breaking Research on Blindness

 Our customers continually inspire us.
 They leverage the SurveyGizmo platform in ways we never imagined, using feedback to drive real impact throughout their organizations.

 Take Mary Ann Mendez.
 An accomplished researcher at the Professional Development and Research Institute on Blindness (PDRIB), she’s a real force of nature.
 We met up with her at a recent Ultimate Training Event in Boulder, where everyone was impressed with her professional savvy, and where her enthusiasm spread through the room like wildfire.
-Even more impressive was how her journey to find a more accessible platform led her to SurveyGizmo – and how PDRIB now uses SurveyGizmo to power their ground-breaking research on blindness.
+Even more impressive was how her journey as a visually impaired researcher to find a more accessible platform led her to SurveyGizmo – and how PDRIB now uses SurveyGizmo to power their ground-breaking research on blindness.

 Making the world accessible to people with visual impairments is at the core of everything the Professional Development and Research Institute on Blindness does.
 They are at the forefront of professional training and research that empowers blind and visually impaired individuals to lead more independent lives.
 PDRIB is guided by the belief that given the proper training and opportunity, blind people can live full and normal lives – competing in virtually all areas of employment and community life.
 This guides their research, which centers on finding ways of addressing barriers to full integration.